ACC sitting tight on football as Big Ten moves to conference-only games

 Notre Dame’s ACC opponents this season are Wake Forest at Charlotte on Sept.
 26, at Pitt on Oct.
 17, Duke on Oct.
 31, Clemson on Nov.
 7, at Georgia Tech on Nov.
 14 and Louisville on Nov.
 21.

-A loss in such a decision also eliminate some ACC teams' games against their biggest rivals.
-Clemson annually ends its season by playing the SEC's South Carolina, and they're scheduled to meet in Clemson on Nov.
+A conference-only decision for the ACC would mean the loss of some teams’ games against their biggest rivals.
+Clemson annually ends its season by playing the SEC’s South Carolina, and they’re scheduled to meet in Clemson on Nov.
 28. Likewise, Florida State is scheduled to host Florida and Georgia Tech will visit Georgia in ACC-SEC matchups on the same day.

-The Big Ten decided this afternoon to limit all fall sports teams to league-only games.
+Among the ACC’s other high-profile non-conference games this season are Florida State vs. West Virginia in Atlanta on Sept.
+5; Virginia vs. Georgia in Atlanta on Sept.
+7; and North Carolina vs. Auburn in Atlanta, Mississippi State at N.C.
+State and Penn State at Virginia Tech on Sept.
+12.

-"If the Conference is able to participate in fall sports (men’s and women’s cross country, field hockey, football, men’s and women’s soccer, and women’s volleyball) based on medical advice, it will move to Conference-only schedules in those sports," the Big Ten's statement read.
-"Details for these sports will be released at a later date, while decisions on sports not listed above will continue to be evaluated.
-By limiting competition to other Big Ten institutions, the Conference will have the greatest flexibility to adjust its own operations throughout the season and make quick decisions in real-time based on the most current evolving medical advice and the fluid nature of the pandemic."
+Meanwhile, all ACC Olympic sports competitions will be delayed until at least Sept.
+1.

 Post a comment as